-Who can we play with?
+Who can we use?
 What are they like?
 First of all have a look at my overview of the game as a whole.

 This week I’m going to discuss how the armies of Warmachine play.
-That is what models they often play and what that feels like so that you can make an informed choice as you start the game.
+That is what models they often play and what that feels like on the table so that you can make an informed choice as you start the game.
 Next week we will discuss the Factions of Hordes.

-The Factions of Warmachine are varied, and very well-balanced against each other, though some Factions have an easier time when playing their “typical” models against other Factions, again fielding typical models.
+The Factions of Warmachine are varied and very well-balanced against each other, though some Factions have an easier time when playing their “typical” models against other Factions, again fielding typical models.
 The individual warcasters/warlocks also provide a huge variety of playstyles and armies that can be explored.
-However, each Faction has a flavour and a certain approach, as well as distinctive feels and similarities throughout their suite of options.
+However, ultimately, each Faction has a flavour and a certain approach, as well as distinctive feels and similarities throughout their suite of options.

 As this is a new player’s guide, I will also talk about models that are difficult to use, less effective, or just generally misunderstood in the divide between fluff as written and the game as it is played.
-I will be talking about how the Factions play and feel at 50 points in Steamroller scenarios, which is the fully realised form of the game, as well as the best balanced and most widely played.
+I will be talking about how the Factions play and feel in 50 point games in Steamroller scenarios, which is the fully realised form of the game, as well as the best balanced and most widely played.
 To begin with you will play battlebox games, and 35 points or lower before graduating this far, however this is the end goal.
-The end goal should always be in your mind though.
+The end goal should always be in your mind.
 Start playing scenarios early, and always use them.
 Use clocks as often as you can!
 Follow the rules and agree with your friends to play correctly and not be bitter about mistakes, etc. No takebacks make you and everyone you play better at the game.
 These aren’t ironclad rules, but rather standards to strive towards as you begin to play.
 I can’t stress enough though that you should start playing the very simple scenarios early and often, even if it’s only Close Quarters every game.
 Scenarios with two scoring zones one on either side of the table are very punishing at low points levels, I would recommend avoiding those scenarios.

 For some terminology: